-On October 24, 2011, the Board of Directors decided to appoint Mr. Gérard Soula as Chairman of the Board of Directors and Chief Executive Officer.
+Mr. Gérard Soula is currently Chairman of the Board of Directors and Chief Executive Officer.
 As Chairman, he is responsible for organizing and directing the work of the Board of Directors, reporting on this to the Shareholders' Meeting, and for ensuring the proper functioning of the Company's bodies.
 As Chief Executive Officer, he is responsible for the executive management of the Company, represents the Company in its relations with third parties, and has the powers granted to him by law to act in all circumstances on the Company's behalf.

-On December 19, 2012, the Board of Directors decided to appoint Mr. Olivier Soula as Deputy General Manager.
-The Deputy General Manager has the same powers as the Chief Executive Officer with regard to third parties.
+Mr. Olivier Soula is Deputy General Manager and has the same powers as the Chief Executive Officer with regard to third parties.